 Here is an easy guide to get you on your way and growing in no time.

-- After about 3-4 days the seedlings should have sprouted.
+6. After about 3-4 days the seedlings should have sprouted.
 At this point you can uncover the tray and place them under a light source.
 Household T5 fluorescent tubes are a cheap and economical solution.
 You can also use LED full spectrum lighting as a solution for cheaper running costs.